danielseussler/zindi-earlylearning-py/README.md

 ## Repository and Reproducibility

 The main notebook of interest is `/notebooks/analysis.ipynb` where the main model is fitted and the Shap values are computed.
 The hyperparameters used there were found using Bayesian Optimization [4, 10] in `/notebooks/tuning-bo.ipynb`.
 Some simple data cleaning and recoding were done in `/notebooks/data-prep.ipynb`.
 Tuning and data preparation are included for reference and are not necessary to run again to replicate the analysis.
 All notebooks were run on a 2019 i5 laptop.
 Tuning is the most computationally heavy part, which is timed for 45 min. `/submission/` contains the submitted files.
 The repository includes all necessary data.
 A `requirements.txt` is included to reproduce the environment that was used to run the included notebooks.
 All analyses were done in Python `v3.10.11`.

+The `/notebooks-test/` folder contains some test notebooks on feature selection and advanced hyperparameter tuning algorithms [1, 3].

 ## References